Skip to Content Facebook Feature Image

 So it's possible the coaching staff would have eventually turned to O'Connell or Ridder.

 Having a short week complicates matters.
-Pierce said there wouldn't be any typical practices as a result, but there would be way to gauge whether O'Connell is ready to go.
-Pierce said he would make sure O'Connell would be able to grip the ball without pain.
+Pierce said there wouldn't be any typical practices as a result, but there would be ways to gauge whether O'Connell is ready to go.
+Pierce said he would make sure O'Connell is able to grip the ball without pain.

 “Putting a player out there who's hurting or injured still, that's not going to benefit the player or our team,” Pierce said.

-O'Connell started the last half of last season as a rookie, guiding the Raiders to a 5-4 record over that time.
+O'Connell started the last half of last season as a rookie, guiding the Raiders to a 5-4 record.
 He lost the starting job to Minshew in the preseason but got it back six games into the season.
 That's when he was injured a week later against the Los Angeles Rams.

 In relief of Minshew against the Broncos, Ridder completed 5 of 10 passes for 64 yards.
 He led the Raiders on a last-ditch drive, taking them to Denver's 1-yard line before the game ended.